saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 These are docker images compatible with a released version of mbed-os.
 For example when `mbed-os-6.14.0` is released, a docker image with tag `mbed-os-6.14-latest` is available.

 **Development docker image**
-These are docker images compatible with a `HEAD` of the mbed-os branch.
-For example when master-latest docker image is available which is compatible with `HEAD` of `master` branch.
+These are docker images compatible with a `HEAD` of the mbed-os master branch.
+These are tagged with `master-latest`.

 ### Type of docker image updates